FriedbergLab/Epictope/README.md

 dir
 ```

 2. Run the installation scripts in Anaconda Prompt with the following commands.
+If prompted by Conda, type "Y" for Yes and then press "Enter".
 Click "Yes" if a pop-up window asks if you allow this app to make changes to your advice.
 ```
 epictope_install.bat
 ```